Sobczyszyn v Szkoła Podstawowa w Rzeplinie Posted In: Case Law

 Legal BodyCourt of Justice EU (CJEU/ECJ)

-Type of Claim / JurisdictionSickness and Absence, Working Time and Leave
+Type of Claim / JurisdictionAbsence and Sickness, Working Time

 The CJEU has confirmed that employees on sick (or, in this case, on convalescence leave) who have not had the opportunity to take annual leave under the OWT Directive must be permitted to take that leave at another time, even if it means carrying that leave forward to another leave year.